Jamie-Page/MS2-Project/README.md

 I personally tested the game alot and tested diffrent colour schemes to try make sure visually it didnt look to bad.

+# Bugs I came across

+When testing for the game I came across that when I clicked on a card and got the right match my main title would change (Weird) but it was an imported image.
+So for the fix I used a main HTML source title with basic styling.

+Second bug I came across.
+Its not so much a bug but it was when I clicked on a card and it was correct the card turned white and it did not look good one bit.
+So I put a thumbs up icon.